Monday, 24 May 2010

 Pour 4 liters of water (cold or warm) in a 20-liter aluminum can.
 The amount of water depends on how much bouillon you would like to have in your horhog.

+Put seasonings in water.
+Then start putting meat layering it with hot stones.
+If you are cooking together vegetables, put them always on top.
 Close can tightly and leave the meat to cook for an hour and a half.
 The meat is supposed to cook on its own purely by the heat of hot stones.
 However, it sometimes needs additional heating, which you can provide by putting the can on slow open fire.
 Extra heating may be required due to several reasons.
 The meat may not be properly layered with hot stones or the number of stones may not be enough for the amount of meat being cooked.

 When the cooking is done, carefully open the can and let the vapors out.
 First, pull out the stones and pile them aside.
 Meat and bouillon are usually served separately.